New from ACTIVE: Check out our latest products here

 August 10, 2023

-A septic system is an essential feature in many homes, particularly those situated away from urban sewage facilities.
-The septic tank is the core of this system, functioning as an autonomous wastewater treatment plant.
+A septic system is an essential feature in many homes, particularly those that are situated away from urban sewage facilities.

 The First Compartment: The Septic Tank

-The journey begins when wastewater from your home enters the first compartment of the tank through an input baffle.
+The journey begins when wastewater from your home enters the first compartment of the septic tank through an input baffle.
 This chamber acts as a holding area where anaerobic bacteria begin breaking down solid waste particles into sludge and scum.

-Drain Field: The Final Stage
+Drain Field: The Final Stage of the Septic System

 The Vital Role Bacteria Play in Waste Breakdown

-how does a septic system workAn efficiently functioning septic system relies on anaerobic bacteria initiating the decomposition of solid waste particles into simpler compounds.
 These microorganisms are naturally present within our human excreta and play an instrumental role in maintaining healthy septic systems by reducing the volume of solids significantly.

 Maintaining healthy septic systems isn’t just about pumping and inspections though – what goes down our drains matters too!

 Harsh chemicals like those found in many cleaning products can kill off beneficial bacteria necessary for breakdown processes inside these tanks.
-For instance, antibacterial soaps kill bacteria that are critical to maintaining balance within your system.
+For instance, antibacterial soaps kill bacteria that are critical to maintaining balance within your sewer system.

 Different Types of Septic Systems

-Septic systems come in various forms, each designed to cater to specific needs and conditions.
-The type you have installed at your home can significantly influence how the system operates and what kind of maintenance it requires.
+The type you have installed at your home can significantly influence how the septic system operates and what kind of maintenance it requires.

 The Standard Septic Tank System